Updated January 9, 2020 - 5:14 pm

 Joe, an #RJhorseracinghandicapper since this column’s debut in June 2017, began developing Hor$ense way back in 1987 as a DOS program and released the Expert version in 2015.
 It was enhanced again last year, and just received the highest rating of any program in the January issue of Phillips Newsletter.

-In the former, which looks like a wide-open race, the handicapping crew is lining up behind Hope Again, 6-1 on the morning line.
-They have King Cause (3-1) to place and Mountain Holiday (8-1) filling out the minor placings.
+In the former, the handicapping crew is behind Hope Again, 6-1 on the morning line.
+They have King Cause (3-1) to place and Mountain Holiday (8-1) third.

-I’ll try my luck with That Quality (7-2) who returns from a long layoff for trainer Jonathan Thomas, who excels with such runners.
+I’ll go with That Quality (7-2) who returns from a layoff for trainer Jonathan Thomas, who excels with such runners.
 I’ve got J Beresford Tipton (5-2) to place and U S Navy Cross, the 2-1 morning line favorite if he draws in off the also-eligible list, to show.

-In the La Canada, the crowd ‘cappers are strongly backing 5-2 morning line favorite Spiced Perfection to get her photo taken.
+In the La Canada, the crowd ’cappers are strongly backing 5-2 morning line favorite Spiced Perfection.
 They see Queen Bee to You (3-1) and Horologist (4-1) completing the trifecta.

-Spiced Perfection, a two-time Grade 1 winner, does have a class edge over this group, and should be able to work out a good trip from the outside under Joel Rosario, but I think fresh face Horologist might be able to spring the upset.
+Spiced Perfection, a two-time Grade 1 winner, does have a class edge, and should be able to work out a good trip from the outside under Joel Rosario, but I think fresh face Horologist might be able to spring the upset.
 I’ll use Spiced Perfection in second and Zusha (15-1) to inject some value.